The specific visuals and details for this project are confidential.

 Data visualization

-What follows is a high level representative walk through of the project without any specific details to preserve confidentiality.
+What comes next is a representative summary of the project, omitting sensitive details to protect confidentiality.

 A story of impact: How my work ensured accuracy

-To understand the impact of my work, let's imagine a hypothetical scenario involving the city of San Francisco.
+To illustrate the impact of my work, let’s picture a hypothetical scenario in San Francisco.

 After: New intelligent workflow

-1. A user sees an outdated population number in San Francisco's Knowledge Panel
+1. A user spots an incorrect population stat in the San Francisco Knowledge Panel.

-This feedback would land in a general queue, where a manager would have to manually find the right curator and assign the task—a process that could take days.
+This feedback landed in a shared queue, requiring a manager to manually locate the right curator and assign the task, stretching the fix over several days.

-1. A user sees an outdated population number in San Francisco's Knowledge Panel
+1. A user spots an outdated population stat in San Francisco’s Knowledge Panel.

 Outcome & Impact

-Modular taskbar component reduced developer integration from weeks to hours.
+My taskbar component slashed integration for developers from weeks to just hours.